 But the clunky attempts to highlight real-world issues did not stop there!
 For the entirety of this episode, Whitney focuses on “standing up against discrimination.”
 The discrimination has nothing to do with being a Black woman at a majority white college with mostly white roommates, though (unexplored territory that I hope the show eventually addresses), but in showcasing the differences between men and women college athletes.

-I’m being hard to please, and this is a legitimate issue that I’m glad that the show addresses, but every time we see Whitney, she’s either with her foot fungus older boyfriend or crying over how he has foot fungus.
+I’m being hard to please, and this is a legitimate issue that I’m glad the show addresses, but every time we see Whitney, she’s either with her foot-fungus older boyfriend or crying over how he has foot fungus.
 This is the first episode where we spend most of it without him — can’t we define Whitney as an individual without any opposition?